montagestudio/docs.montagestudio.com/montagejs/montagejs-examples.md

 # MontageJS Examples

-Follow the links on this page to explore pre-defined demos and source code of MontageJS ui components and features in [Mfiddle](http://montagejs.github.com/mfiddle/).
+Follow the links on this page to explore demos and source code of MontageJS ui components and features in [Mfiddle](http://montagejs.github.com/mfiddle/).

 ## MontageJS Components
-The following components are pre-built MontageJS components.
+The following examples use prebuilt MontageJS components.

 #### Text
 * [Hello World](http://montagejs.github.io/mfiddle/#!/5904314)